Las Vegas Raiders: Second Oakland era (1995–2019)

 As early as 1986, Davis sought to abandon the Coliseum in favor of a more modern stadium.
 In addition to sharing the venue with the USC Trojans, the Raiders were less than ecstatic with the Coliseum as it was aging and still lacked the luxury suites and other amenities that Davis was promised when he moved the Raiders to Los Angeles.
 Finally, the Coliseum had 95,000 seats and the Raiders were rarely able to fill all of them even in their best years, and so most Raiders home games were blacked out in Southern California.
 Numerous sites in California were considered, including one near the now-defunct Hollywood Park in Inglewood, where SoFi Stadium for the Rams and Chargers now stands, and another in Carson.
 In August 1987 it was announced that the city of Irwindale paid Davis US$10 million as a good-faith deposit for a prospective stadium site.
 When the bid failed, Davis kept the non-refundable deposit.
 During this time Davis also almost moved the team to Sacramento in a deal that would have included Davis becoming the managing partner of the Sacramento Kings.

 Negotiations between Davis and Oakland commenced in January 1989, and on March 11, 1990, Davis announced his intention to bring the Raiders back to Oakland.
 By September 1990, numerous delays had prevented the completion of the deal between Davis and Oakland.
 On September 11, Davis announced a new deal to stay in Los Angeles, leading many fans in Oakland to burn Raiders paraphernalia in disgust.

 On June 23, 1995, Davis signed a letter of intent to move the Raiders back to Oakland.
 The move was approved by the Alameda County Board of Supervisors the next month.
-As the NFL had never recognized the Raiders' initial move to Los Angeles, they could not disapprove of the move or request a relocation fee, which had to be paid by the Los Angeles Rams for their move to St. Louis.
+As the NFL had never recognized the Raiders' initial move to Los Angeles, they could not disapprove of the move or request a moving fee, which had to be paid by the Los Angeles Rams for their move to St. Louis.
 In order to convince Davis to return, Oakland spent $220 million on stadium renovations.
 These included a new seating section – commonly known as "Mount Davis" – with 10,000 seats.
 It also built the team a training facility and paid all its moving costs.
 The Raiders paid $525,000 a year in rent – a fraction of what the nearby San Francisco 49ers paid to play at the now-extinct Candlestick Park – and did not pay maintenance or game-day operating costs.

 The move was greeted with much fanfare, and under new head coach Mike White the 1995 season began well for the Raiders.
 Oakland started 8–2, but injuries to starting quarterback Jeff Hostetler contributed to a six-game losing streak for an 8–8 finish and the Raiders failed to qualify for the playoffs for a second consecutive season.